Amazon Accelerator Program [2023 Guide]

 From above, the biggest pro is the ability to experiment with various products and listing compositions without the risks that usually come with them.
 Also, since Amazon is very hands-on when you do sign up, you’ll benefit from the juggernaut’s fast shipping and streamlined inventory management.

-Other benefits include the marketing package, support system, and additional placements, which makes it far easier to grow a customer base on Amazon.
+Other benefits include the marketing package, support system, and additional placements, which make it far easier to grow a customer base on Amazon.

 As for the downsides, you’re basically making products for Amazon in exchange for whatever short-term incentives you get.
 For a lot of sellers who were part of the program or at least looked into it at one point, it makes little sense to grow a brand only to give it up to Amazon for an unfair price.
 Keep this in mind when signing up to Accelerator.